 Instant Pot Directions:

-- Turn Instant Pot to “Saute”, 15 minutes.
+- Turn the Instant Pot to "Saute", 15 minutes.

-- Stir in the onions, carrots, and celery.
-Saute for 2 minutes.
-Stir in garlic.
+- To the Instant Pot vessel, add the onions, carrots, and celery.
+Sauté for 2 minutes.
+Stir in garlic and saute another minute.

 - Add back in the browned pork.
 Shut off the Instant Pot.